geekuillaume/soundsync/README.md

 - Windows loopback support
 - Sonos support
 - Stop audio device when no audio has been received for a while to save energy
+- Allow devices on multiple networks to be connected together

 ## FAQ